pventon/ICAO-F15-Parser/Readme.md

 <li><b>Connectors</b> - These can be AIP published <b>ATS routes</b>, <b>SID</b>, <b>STAR</b>, <b>DCT</b> and / or special connectors indicating non-IFR routing, (e.g. VFR sections);</li>
 <li><b>Modifiers</b> - These consist of <b>Speed</b> and <b>Level</b> tokens that have to be applied at a point where they are specified;</li>
 </ul>
-ICAO Field 15 grammar / semantics analysis consists of parsing the field for correct sequences of tokens that basically follow 'point -> connector -> point -> connector -> point -> connector... etc.
+ICAO Field 15 grammar / semantics analysis consists of parsing the field for correct token syntax and sequences of tokens that basically follow a 'point -> connector -> point -> connector -> point -> connector... etc. concept.
-<p>The parser starts by tokenizing the string representing ICAO Field 15; whitespace is removed and all tokens placed into a list with two identifiers, one identifying a tokens base type (e.g. point, connector or modifier) and a subtype that identifies the subtype, (e.g. a Latitude longitude point).
+<p>The parser starts by tokenizing the string representing ICAO Field 15; whitespace is removed and all tokens placed into a list with two identifiers, one identifying a tokens base type (e.g. point, connector or modifier) and a subtype that identifies a token in more detail, (e.g. a Latitude longitude point).
 The token type and subtype are derived from a tokens syntax.
 <p>In addition, the zero based start and end index of a tokens location in the ICAO Field 15 string are stored; this can be used to highlight tokens in a GUI to identify erroneous tokens to users.
 Once the token list is established, a class instance representing an empty ERS is created and both the token list (input) and ERS (output) are passed as arguments to the parser.
 <p>The parser iterates through the tokens checking for correct semantics (and some limited syntax checking not picked up during tokenization) populating the ERS with an ERS record for each token processed.